MattHodge/matthodge.github.io/_posts/2015-11-08-setup-windows-10-for-chef-and-powershell-dsc-development.md

 If one of your tools is not working or you cannot run it from the command line, there is a good chance something is wrong with your Path variable.
 For example, to use Ruby from the command line after you install the ChefDK, you need to [add ruby to the path variable](https://docs.chef.io/install_dk.html#add-ruby-to-path).

-If you are using the functions from my [PowerShell profile](https://github.com/MattHodge/MattHodgePowerShell/blob/master/PowerShellProfile/Microsoft.PowerShell_profile.ps1)from above, it is very easy to add Path environment variables:
+If you are using the functions from my [PowerShell profile](https://github.com/MattHodge/MattHodgePowerShell/blob/master/PowerShellProfile/Microsoft.PowerShell_profile.ps1) from above, it is very easy to add Path environment variables:

 {% highlight powershell %}
 # Requires the Add-PathVariable function from my PowerShell Profile